-The world is going crazy about mobile applications.
+The world is going crazy about Hybrid Mobile Applications.
 And the latest to add to this growing madness is an interesting app called Paranormal EMF Meter.
 It tracks ghosts with its needle that creeps up on the scale every now and then.
 Like any other snazzy gizmo carried by ghost hunters, it makes you feel like Indiana Jones stuck in some zombie world.

 All right!
 The question that crops up here is “Why somebody would need a crap like that?”
 I mean, it’s of no use unless you really make your living by hunting ghosts in your shadowy backyard.
 However, the application was received exceptionally well by the masses with over 5 million installations worldwide till date.